Taliban fighters swap arms for books as hundreds return to school

 'Motivated mujahideen'

-The desire of fighters like Jalali to go back to school showed Afghans yearned for education, government spokesman Bilal Karimi said.
+The desire of fighters like Jalali to go back to school shows Afghans yearned for education, government spokesman Bilal Karimi said.

 "Many motivated mujahideen who had not completed their studies reached out to educational institutions and are now studying their favourite courses," he told AFP.#photo2